 People deal with pressure in all sorts of ways.
 Some find a comfortable space in the what-ifs and could-have-beens, because pretending not to care is easier than trying and failing, a more comforting story than having potential and being too afraid to ask the question.

 And it’s always easier to look for something or someone to blame.
-As soon as he starts losing, Nick Kyrgios starts shouting — he shouts at the grass, he shouts at his team, he shouts at the umpire, he shouts at the crowd.
+As soon as he starts losing, Nick Kyrgios starts shouting — he shouts at the grass, at his team, at the umpire, at the crowd.

-The domestic abuse accusations against Zverev fit the larger picture — they paint a picture of someone deeply insecure, the way narcissists tend to be, arrogant but fragile; someone who struggles to sustain an ego that says “You're a winner.
+The domestic abuse accusations against Zverev fit the bigger picture.
+They paint a picture of someone deeply insecure, the way narcissists tend to be, arrogant but fragile; someone who struggles to sustain an ego that says “You're a winner.
 You’re destined to win a Grand Slam.”
 Two things happen when an overinflated ego is threatened — people either lash out, or they crumble.

 You can support my work by buying me a coffee ☕